 Supervised learning is a machine learning approach where the algorithms determine a predictive model using known data points tagged with outcomes.
-It remains the most popular form of machine learning.
+It remains the most popular form of self-supervised machine learning.

 Supervised learning is generally used to solve two types of problems:

 Classification: In these problems, the input data has to be placed into model categories.
 The algorithm should learn to recognize specific attributes in each item within a dataset and develop a model for learning, defining and training them into acceptable categories.
 For instance, a classification problem may involve recognizing specific disease symptoms in many people and matching them to possible human diseases with the help of science and deep data.

 Regression: The relationship between variables has to be identified in these machine learning problems.
 Finding the correlation between models and variables will help to get what the output variable will be.
 You can have a data point set with real or continuous value and perform a regression to get the subsequent output.
 For instance, it could be used as a guide to track price movements and predict the next move using science and machine learning deep data models.